 SPWS 4200 Sport and Wellness in our Social Institutions/3 sem. hrs.
-Examines sport in our social institutions from a social perspective.
-The place of sport in community-based programs, commercial culture, and our educational systems.
+Examines sport in social institutions and the place of sport in community-based programs, commercial culture, and educational systems.
 Special emphasis will be on sport and social mobility.